en-ver/vlc-telnet/README.md

 This image enables remote management of a VLC media player instance through Telnet.
 Key features and considerations:

-* **Telnet Password:** Customizable via the `VLC_TELNET_PASSWORD` environment variable in your docker-compose file.
+* Telnet Password: Customizable via the `VLC_TELNET_PASSWORD` environment variable in your docker-compose file.
-* **USB Sound Speakers:** Designed specifically for use with USB sound speakers.
+* USB Sound Speakers: Designed specifically for use with USB sound speakers.
-* **Device Selection:** If multiple USB speakers are present, the behavior is undefined.
+* Device Selection: If multiple USB speakers are present, the behavior is undefined.
 It's recommended to use only one USB speaker with this image.
-* **Privileged Mode:** Requires privileged mode for access to USB audio devices.

 ## How to Use